 Who are these people in our school?

-As a school we are the Data Controller of the personal data you provide to us.
+We, at Berridge Primary School, are the Data Controller of the personal data you provide to us.
 This means that we decide the purpose for which and the manner in which any personal data relating to pupils and their families is to be processed.

 Ms Phillips is the Data Protection Officer.
 Her role is to oversee and